sweisss/QR_Coder/README.md

 # QR Coder
-A simple QR code genergator command line tool.
+A simple QR code generator command line tool.

 ## Setup
 Clone this repo in to the directory of your choice.